Hitting

 How We Can Eliminate Corporal Punishment in California

 California has already made important progress by banning corporal punishment in public schools, daycare centers, and foster care.
-But to fully protect children, we need to keep moving forward—together.
+But to fully protect children, we need to do more.

-A natural next step would be extending the ban to private schools.
-Michigan introduced a bill like this in 2025, Bill H.625, showing it’s possible.
+The next step would be extending the ban of corporal punishment in public schools to private schools.
+Massachusetts introduced a bill like this in 2025, Bill H.625, showing it’s possible.

-Ending corporal punishment in the home will take more time and perseverance.
-Many countries began by passing laws that clearly state hitting is not acceptable, but without penalties at first.
+More than 70 countries have already banned all forms of corporal punishment.
+Their strategy is to pass laws that clearly state hitting is not acceptable, but without penalties at first.
 This gives space to educate parents about the harm caused by spanking and to share positive, non-violent ways of guiding children.

 Will you be part of the change?
 Please get involved today by emailing info@banhittingkids.com.